'The Good Place' Season 2 Fall Finale Reveals That This Comedy Is Actually Really Great Sci-Fi Too

 Janet, meanwhile, has been struggling with real, genuine emotion.
 For Jason, the countless reboots have obliterated any memory that they were ever a married couple, but for Janet — who gets more sophisticated with each reset — they've only intensified her love for him, and seeing him with Tahani is too much for her to bear.
 Her response isn't calculated, like a computer, but fittingly flawed — a disastrous spiral that should feel familiar to anyone who's gone through a bad breakup.
 She suppresses her feelings, leaps into an ill-fated rebound, and eventually resigns to the wane of heartbreak.
 When Eleanor asks Janet if she's worried she'll start glitching again, she responds, "I think I'll be okay now that I understand what I'm going through," demonstrating a sense of maturity and self-awareness that feel fundamentally human, or at the very least, beyond the capabilities of what Janet is designed to be.

 It's these story lines that feel so distinctly, inarguably sci-fi.
 In the last few years alone, projects like Her, Westworld, and Bladerunner 2049 have all challenged the idea of humanness.
 Generally, it's a discussion reserved for hyper-intelligent technology, but The Good Place has proved it doesn't color inside the lines; it's unsurprising that it found a way to approach the debate from a fresh angle.
-And, like many great sci-fi stories, it doesn't attempt to answer the questions it poses, but make you think, spark conversation, leave you wondering.
+And, like many great sci-fi stories, it doesn't attempt to answer the questions it poses, but rather makes you think, sparks conversation, leaves you wondering.

 It's still incredibly forkin' funny, but beneath all that humor is a show that, like its characters, is too complex to put into one box.